-- 1. Amounts contained in this column represent discretionary bonus paid in the Committee's exercise of discretion under the Company's applicable bonus plan. - 2.
-Represents the grant date fair value of the RSUs and PRSUs, as applicable, granted to our NEOs in the respective fiscal year, calculated in accordance with ASC Topic 718.
-The amount in this column includes the grant date fair value of 2022 PRSU awards assuming achievement at the target level of performance of \$1,500,000, \$419,996, \$558,600 and \$427,487 for each of Messrs.
+- 1. Represents the grant date fair value of the RSUs and PRSUs, as applicable, granted to our NEOs in the respective fiscal year, calculated in accordance with ASC Topic 718.
+The amount in this column includes the grant date fair value of 2023 PRSU awards assuming achievement at the target level of performance of \$2,137,486, \$449,990, \$584,491 and \$446,494 for each of Messrs.
 Pollitzer, Mallela, Leatherberry, and Smith, respectively.
-Assuming achievement at the maximum level of performance, the value of each NEO's 2022 PRSU award on the grant date would have been \$3,000,000, \$839,992, \$1,117,199 and \$854,973 for each of Messrs.
+Assuming achievement at the maximum level of performance, the value of each NEO's 2023 PRSU award on the grant date would have been \$4,274,972, \$899,980, \$1,168,982 and \$892,988 for each of Messrs.
 Pollitzer, Mallela, Leatherberry, and Smith, respectively.
-See Note 10, "Share-Based Compensation" of our consolidated financial statements filed with the SEC on Form 10-K for the fiscal year ended December 31, 2022 for an explanation of the assumptions made in valuing these awards. - 3.
-The amounts reported in this column for each fiscal year represent each NEO's annual incentive bonus that was earned in such year, awarded by the Committee, and paid in the subsequent fiscal year.
-Amounts contained in this column for fiscal year 2020 exclude amounts paid in the Committee's exercise of discretion under the Company's 2020 bonus plan.
-See "Compensation Discussion and Analysis Elements of Executive Compensation Program Compensation Program Details Short-Term Incentive Program & Corporate Performance Objectives," above for additional information regarding our NEOs' 2022 bonus awards. - 4.
-The amounts reported in this column for 2022 include: (a) executive cash allowances of \$38,425 for Mr. Pollitzer and Mr. Shuster and approximately \$30,000 for each of Messrs.
-Leatherberry, Mallela and Smith; (b) matching 401(k) contributions of \$15,250 on behalf of each of Messrs.
-Pollitzer, Shuster, Leatherberry and Smith; (c) reserved parking fees for each NEO; and (d) spousal travel payments for Mr. Shuster and Mr. Pollitzer. - 5.
-Mr. Pollitzer became our CEO and President effective January 1, 2022 and his compensation in fiscal years 2021 and 2020 reflect his compensation received as our CFO during those years. - 6.
-In connection with Mr. Mallela's appointment as our CFO effective January 10, 2022, and as previously disclosed in our Current Report on Form 8-K filed with the SEC on December 21, 2021, in addition to his regular equity award, Mr. Mallela also received a one-time make-whole RSU award with a grant date fair value of \$1,870,000 in consideration for equity awards Mr. Mallela forfeited from his previous employer and an inducement RSU award with a grant date fair value of \$380,000. - 7.
-Mr. Smith became an NEO for the first time in 2022
+See Note 10, "Share-Based Compensation" of our consolidated financial statements filed with the SEC on Form 10-K for the fiscal year ended December 31, 2023 for an explanation of the assumptions made in valuing these awards. - The amounts reported in this column for each fiscal year represent each NEO's annual incentive bonus that was earned in such year, awarded by the Compensation Committee, and paid in the subsequent fiscal year.
+See "Compensation Discussion and Analysis Elements of Executive Compensation Program Compensation Program Details Short-Term Incentive Program & Corporate Performance Objectives," above for additional information regarding our NEOs' 2023 bonus awards. - 3.
+The amounts reported in this column for 2023 include: (a) executive cash allowances of approximately \$38,400 for each of Messrs.
+Pollitzer and Shuster and approximately \$30,000 for each of Messrs.
+Leatherberry, Mallela and Smith; (b) matching 401(k) Plan contributions of \$16,500 on behalf of each of Messrs.
+Pollitzer, Shuster, Mallela, Leatherberry and Smith; (c) reserved parking fees for each NEO; and (d) reimbursement for the travel costs of Mr. Shuster's spouse to accompany him on certain business-related travel itineraries. - 4.
+Mr. Pollitzer became our CEO and President effective January 1, 2022 and his compensation in fiscal year 2021 reflects his compensation received as our CFO during that year. - 5.
+In connection with Mr. Mallela's appointment as our CFO effective January 10, 2022, and as previously disclosed in our Current Report on Form 8-K filed with the SEC on December 21, 2021, during fiscal year 2022, in addition to his regular equity award, Mr. Mallela also received a one-time make-whole RSU award with a grant date fair value of \$1,870,000 in consideration for equity awards Mr. Mallela forfeited from his previous employer and an inducement RSU award with a grant date fair value of \$380,000. - 6.
+Mr. Smith became an NEO for the first time in 2022.

-EMPLOYMENT ARRANGEMENTS WITH OUR NEOS
+EMPLOYMENT ARRANGEMENTS WITH OUR NEOs

 Our NEOs are employed by the Company on an "at-will" basis and are party to certain offer, employment and/or promotion letters with the Company (collectively, the Offer Letters).
 Among other things, each of the Offer Letters provides that the relevant executive shall (i) receive an annual base salary; (ii) participate in the Company's benefit plans; (iii) be eligible for a discretionary annual cash bonus under the Company's annual bonus plan; and (iv) be eligible for equity grants under the Company's equity plans.
-The material components of our NEOs' 2022 employment arrangements are summarized below.
+The material components of our NEOs' 2023 employment arrangements are summarized below.

 Salary.
-Each NEO is entitled to an annual base salary as determined annually by the Committee.
-Each NEO's 2022 base salary is quantified above, in "Compensation Discussion and Analysis - Elements of Executive Compensation Program - Compensation Program Details - Base Salary."
+Each NEO is entitled to an annual base salary as determined annually by the Compensation Committee.
+Each NEO's 2023 base salary is quantified above, in "Compensation Discussion and Analysis - Elements of Executive Compensation Program - Compensation Program Details - Base Salary."